Kanneliya – Dediyagala – Nakiyadeniya (KDN) Biosphere Reserve (කන්නෙලිය-දෙදියගල-නාකියාදෙණිය ජෛවගෝල රක්ෂිතය)

 Main attractionsHiking Trails

 Kanneliya-Dediyagala-Nakiyadeniya or KDN is a forest complex in southern Sri Lanka.
-The forest complex was designated as a biosphere reserve in 2004 by the UNESCO.
+The forest complex was designated as a biosphere reserve in 2004 by UNESCO.
 The KDN complex is the last large remaining rainforest in Sri Lanka other than Sinharaja.
 This forest area has been identified as one of the floristically richest areas in South Asia.
-The forest complex is situated 35 km northwest of city of Galle.
-The rain forest is a major catchment area for two of the most important rivers in southern Sri Lanka, the Gin and Nilwala Rivers.
+The forest complex is situated 35 km northwest of the city of Galle.
+The rainforest is a major catchment area for two of the most important rivers in southern Sri Lanka, the Gin and Nilwala Rivers.
 This biosphere reserve harbours many plants and animal species endemic to Sri Lanka.

 Though vehicle traffic is not allowed, several hiking treks have been developed.
 These treks range from easy to moderate and each one covers some unique locations situated inside the forest.

-1. Cave Trail – distance : 1.5 km, time 1 hour
+1. Cave Trail – distance: 1.5 km, time 1 hour

-2. Anagimala Ella Trail – distance : 2.3 km, time 3 hours
+2. Anagimala Ella Trail – distance: 2.3 km, time 3 hours

-3. Giant Creeper (Yodha Puswela) Trail – distance : 2.3 km, time 3 hours
+3. Giant Creeper (Yodha Puswela) Trail – distance: 2.3 km, time 3 hours

-4. Narangas Ella Trail – distance : 5.2 km, time 6 hours
+4. Narangas Ella Trail – distance: 5.2 km, time 6 hours

-5. Giant Nawada Tree Trail – distance : 5.2 km, time 3 hours
+5. Giant Nawada Tree Trail – distance: 5.2 km, time 3 hours

 Also See